dancosta-fed/dancosta-fed/README.md

  <p/>
 <h1 align="center"> Kia Ora!
 I'm Daniel! <img src="https://user-images.githubusercontent.com/1303154/88677602-1635ba80-d120-11ea-84d8-d263ba5fc3c0.gif" width="28px" alt="hi"></h1>

+I'm a software developer who's working with mobile development.
+I've been working with <b>NativeScript-Vue</b> and <b>React Native</b>.

 My  <b>Ruby</b> on Rails skills include <em>Object-Oriented Programming, CRUD, Authorisation, Pundit, Devise, MVC</em>.
 I'm also improving on TDD (RSpec), Background Jobs and Sidekiq.

 I have been improving my <b>React</b> skills using <b>Typescript</b> and also with <b>Nextjs</b>.
 I have a good understanding of  <em>CSS/SASS, Styled Components</em> and am improving on <em>Chakra UI</em>.
 I also have some experience working with <em>CMS</em>, such as Prismic.